operaton/documentation/docs/documentation/user-guide/dmn-engine/evaluate-decisions.md

 ---

-The DMN engine <a class="javadocref" href="org/operaton/bpm/dmn/engine/DmnEngine.html">interface</a> exposes methods for parsing and evaluating DMN Decisions.
+The DMN engine [interface](https://github.com/operaton/operaton/blob/main/engine-dmn/engine/src/main/java/org/operaton/bpm/dmn/engine/DmnEngine.java) exposes methods for parsing and evaluating DMN Decisions.

 # Parse Decisions

-Decisions can be parsed from an `InputStream` or transformed from a <a class="javadocref" href="org/operaton/bpm/model/dmn/DmnModelInstance.html">DmnModelInstance</a>.
+Decisions can be parsed from an `InputStream` or transformed from a [DmnModelInstance](https://github.com/operaton/operaton/blob/main/model-api/dmn-model/src/main/java/org/operaton/bpm/model/dmn/DmnModelInstance.java).

 This example shows how to parse a decision from an input stream: